napari/docs/docs/developers/coredev/deprecation_policy.md

 1. **Warning you in code, where the runtime allows one.** Public API emits a warning when it is used, in the category that matches its state (see {ref}`napari-deprecation-states`).
-Surfaces that cannot warn — such as removals of support for a dependency — are announced and given a window instead.
+Some parts of the project cannot warn — such as removals of support for a dependency — are announced in release notes and socials and are given a removal window instead.
 2. **Publishing the removal window.** Every deprecation states the earliest window in which the API may be removed with search-friendly text.
 3. **A minimum period of notice.** Two windows in most cases (see